googleworkspace/ml-integration-samples/apps-script/BQMLForecasting/README.md

 ## Getting started

 1. Load an existing Google Sheet, or add data to a new Google Sheet (as easy as typing [sheet.new](sheet.new) in your browser).
-2. Via **File > Settings**, change the Time zone to UTC: `(GMT+00:00) GMT (no daylight saving)`.
-Generally, time zone and daylight savings is handled by the script, but to avoid any unexpected issues, this is recommended.
-3. From your spreadsheet, choose **Extensions > Apps Script**.
+2. From your spreadsheet, choose **Extensions > Apps Script**.
-4. From the **Project Settings** in the left panel, check the box to "Show 'appsscript.json' manifest file in editor."
+3. From the **Project Settings** in the left panel, check the box to "Show 'appsscript.json' manifest file in editor."
-5. Paste in the contents of `code.gs` from this repo into the Apps Script project.
+4. Paste in the contents of `code.gs` from this repo into the Apps Script project.
-6. Paste in the contents of `appsscript.json` from this repo into the Apps Script project.
+5. Paste in the contents of `appsscript.json` from this repo into the Apps Script project.

 ![Apps script](images/appsscript.png)

-7. Save both files, and close the Apps Script window.
+6. Save both files, and close the Apps Script window.
-8. The first time you train a model, it will prompt you for your GCP project ID.
+7. The first time you train a model, it will prompt you for your GCP project ID.
 It will use a default BigQuery dataset ID of `sheets_forecast` that you can optionally override in the **BQML > Configure** menu.

 ## How it works